 Problem 2.
 The file paychecks.csv contains values of an hourly employee's last 93 paychecks.
-Paychecks are given on the first and third Fridays of each month, and the employee started working on March 13, 2008.
+He started working March 13, 2008.
+This company hands out paychecks on the first and third Fridays of the month.

-Read in the data, using pd.date\range() to generate the DatetimeIndex.
-Set this as the new index of the DataFrame and return the DataFrame.
+Read in the data, using pd.date_range() to generate the DatetimeIndex.
+Plot the data.
+(Hint: use the union() method of DatetimeIndex class.)